Create a Custom Helper in Laravel

 Load Custom Helper in Laravel

-• Open composer.json file.
+• Open the composer.json file.

-• Find the autoload section in file.
+• Find the autoload section in the file.

 "autoload": {